-Impact Statement Level of Mitigation Measure Level of Significance Significance Mitigation Mitigation appropriate measures to be followed in the event that cultural resources are encountered The CRMP shall be submitted to Palmdale Water District (PWD) for dissemination to the tribes consulting on the Project.
+Impact Statement Level of Significance before Mitigation Mitigation Measure Level of Significance after Mitigation appropriate measures to be followed in the event that cultural resources are encountered.
+The CRMP shall be submitted to Palmdale Water District (PWD) for dissemination to the tribes consulting on the Project.
 Once all parties review and agree to the plan, it shall be adopted by PWD - the plan must be adopted prior to permitting for the Project.
 Any and all findings shall be subject to the protocol detailed within the CRMP.
-A copy of the final CRMP shall be provided to PWD (and United States Bureau of Reclamation [USBR]/United States Forest Service (USFS), depending on land jurisdiction) and the tribes consulting on disturbance which is defined as construction-related earthmoving of sediments from their native place of deposition (which includes but is not limited to tree/shrub removal and planting, clearing/grubbing, grading, leveling, excavation, trenching, compaction, plowing, fence/gate removal and installation, drainage and irrigation removal and installation, hardscape installation [boulders, walls, etc.], and archaeological work) and does not include any secondary movement of sediment that might be required for the Project (e.g., backfilling).
-Archaeological monitoring shall be performed under the direction of an archaeologist meeting the secretary of the interior's Professional Qualification Standards for archaeology (National Park Service 1983).
+A copy of the final CRMP shall be provided to PWD (and United States Bureau of Reclamation [USBR]/United States Forest Service [USFS], depending on land jurisdiction) and the tribes consulting on the Project upon completion.
+Archaeological monitoring shall be limited to initial ground disturbance, which is defined as construction-related earthmoving of sediments from their native place of deposition (which includes, but is not limited to, tree/shrub removal and planting, clearing/grubbing, grading, leveling, excavation, trenching, compaction, plowing, fence/gate removal and installation, drainage and irrigation removal and installation, hardscape installation [boulders, walls, etc.], and archaeological work) and does not include any secondary movement of sediment that might be required for the Project (e.g., backfilling).
+Archaeological monitoring shall be performed under the direction of an archaeology (National Park Service 1983).
 The archaeological monitor shall have the authority to halt and redirect work should any archaeological resources be identified during monitoring.
 If archaeological resources are encountered during ground-disturbing activities, work within 60 feet of the find shall halt, and the find shall be evaluated for listing in the California Register of Historic Resources (CRHR)/National Register of Historic Places (NRHP).
-A sufficient number of archaeological monitors shall be present each workday to ensure simultaneously-occurring ground-disturbing activities receive thorough levels of monitoring coverage.
-Archaeological monitoring may be reduced or halted at the discretion of DWD (and USBP/USES, depending on land invictigities) in consultation with the gualified archaeologist and the tribes consulting on the Project, as warranted by conditions such as encountering bedrock, sediments being excavated are fill, or negative findings during the first 50 percent of ground disturbance.
-If monitoring is reduced to spot-checking, spot-checking shall occur when ground disturbance moves to a new location within the Project site and/or when ground disturbance extends to depths not previously reached (unless those depths are within bedrock).
-Furthermore, monitoring may be terminated if it is determined the soils within the Area of Potential Effects do not have the potential to contain cultural resources.
-Mitigation Measure CUL-6: Archaeological Resources Discoveries In the event that archaeological cultural resources are unexpectedly encountered during ground- disturbing activities, work within 60 feet of the find shall halt, an Environmentally Sensitive Area physical demarcation/damer installed, and a qualined archaeology.
-Intering the secretary of the Interior's Professional Qualifications Standards for archaeology.
-(National Park Service 1983) contacted immediately to evaluate the resource.
+A sufficient number of archaeological monitorins shall be present each workday to ensure simultaneously-occurring ground-disturbing activities receive thorough levels of monitoring coverage.
+Archaeological monitoring may be reduced or halted at the discr Mitigation Measure CUL-6: Archaeological Resources Discoveries In the event that archaeological cultural resources are unexpectedly encountered during ground-disturbing activities, work within 60 feet of the find shall halt, an Environmentally Sensitive Area physical demarcation/barrier installed, and a qualified archaeologist meeting the Secretary of the Interior's Professional Qualifications Standards for archaeology (National Park Service 1983) contacted immediately to evaluate the resource.
 If the resource is determined by the qualified archaeologist to be prehistoric Native American in origin, then a Native American representative from the tribes consulting on the Project shall also be contacted to participate in the evaluation of the resource.
 If the qualified archaeologist and/or Native American representative from the tribes consulting on the Project determines it to be appropriate, archaeological testing for CRHR/NRHP eligibility shall be